primiano/perfetto-docs/docs/recording/data-sources.md

 ![](/docs/images/cpu-zoomed.png)

-To investigate the CPU scheduling from the `trace_processor` there is a specialised table call `sched`.
+To investigate CPU scheduling from the `trace_processor` there is a specialised table called `sched`.
 You can query it as follows:

 ```sql
 select * from sched where cpu = 0